antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

-##### Investigating singles genes / Expression of key genes
+### Investigating singles genes / Expression of key genes
 * The button below brings you to the form in which you can submit your answers for section 1.2.

 <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSfo7ZeKEaVRflzEmXkFZsErDShYHs8PaZO1tBmVrnLeyobkyg/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2</button>
 <br>
 <br>
-It is knwon that the Amplification of the MYCN gene is evidently associated with a poor prognosis.
+It is known that the Amplification of the MYCN gene is evidently associated with a poor prognosis.
 Now we will analyze the mRNA expression of MYCN in the same dataset.
 We will use the R2 analysis module 'One Gene View'.
 - Go back to main page of R2.
 You can use the link in the upper left corner *Go to: **Main***
 - In field 3 select **View a gene**, which is also the selected analysis by default.
 Then click **Next**.
 - For this analysis, R2 needs to know which gene/ reporter to use.
 Fill in the text field **Search by Gene** the gene name of our interest: *mycn*.
 And select with a mouse click the mycn gene from the dropdown in order to select the correct reporter.